 Location: Sitnik Theater in the David and Carol Lackland Center.

-In 2016, we are excited to announce the addition of two new traditions to our Centenary Baccalaureate.
-During the service, graduates will be invited to receive an academic stole.
-This stole will be Centenary “blue” in color, with a imprint of our Centenary emblem.
-Directly after the ceremony, all graduates and families are invited to capture their special day in our new graduate photo booth area.
+During the service, our attending graduates will receive a academic stole in our Centenary University colors.
+Directly after the service, all graduates and their families are invited to capture their special day in our graduate photo booth area.
 The printed photos and stoles are our gifts to our graduates.